 What is ICD-10?

-Right now, the U.S. health care system relies on a set of codes, referred to as ICD-9, to report diagnoses and in-patient procedures.
-Introduced in the late 1970s, the ICD-9 code set will soon be replaced by the more detailed ICD-10, with a deadline for the transition of October 1, 2015.
+For decades the U.S. healthcare system relied on a set of codes, referred to as ICD-9, to report diagnoses and in-patient procedures.
+Introduced in the late 1970s, the ICD-9 code set was replaced by the more detailed ICD-10 code set on October 1, 2015.

-The transition from ICD-9 to ICD-10 is huge, as it reflects a five-fold increase in diagnosis codes, to roughly 69,000 codes.
-Transitioning to ICD-10 is required by anyone covered by the Health Insurance Portability Accountability Act (HIPAA)—this includes doctors, hospitals and health insurance companies, all of whom rely on these codes for diagnosing patients and billing for services.
+The transition to ICD-10 reflected a five-fold increase in diagnosis codes, to roughly 69,000 codes and the transition to ICD-10 codes was required for anyone covered by the Health Insurance Portability Accountability Act (HIPAA)—this includes doctors, hospitals and health insurance companies, all of whom rely on these codes for diagnosing patients and billing for services.

-If a medical practice or insurance payer doesn't switch to ICD-10 by the deadline, claims cannot be processed.
+If a medical practice or insurance payer didn’t switch to ICD-10 by the deadline, they could be experiencing difficulties processing claims.
 Keep in mind, the transition does not affect or change the American Medical Association's CPT (Current Procedural Terminology) codes used for outpatient procedures.